sandonl/munjang/README.md

 ## TODO:

 - A way for the system to recognise that a review has been completed for the day.
+(DONE)
+- Deploy to FE
--
+- Handling fails
+- Retiring Cards (I.e. when an upper limit is reached, we need to retire cards)

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.